asianfoodlab/app/docs/ROADMAP.md

 * Beta distribution setup for the app before public availability on app stores (e.g. TestFlight) ([#132](https://github.com/WorldHealthOrganization/app/issues/132))
   * _Possible v0.1 feature?_
-* Possibly remodel the presentation of content using a Snapchat story-style interface ([#229](https://github.com/WorldHealthOrganization/app/issues/229))
+* Possibly remodel the presentation of content using an engaging, modern interface (ex. like snapchat or other consumption ux paradigms) ([#229](https://github.com/WorldHealthOrganization/app/issues/229))
 * Match or exceed the existing functionality & content in the [WHO WhatsApp Bot](https://api.whatsapp.com/send?phone=41225017615&text=hi&source=&data=), presented idiomatically as an app ([#208](https://github.com/WorldHealthOrganization/app/issues/208))
   * _See internal documentation on content in the bot_
 * Dynamically loading data from the cloud for updates on content ([#120](https://github.com/WorldHealthOrganization/app/pull/120))